acdoussan/blog/_posts/2022-09-24-how-to-expand-a-zfs-pool-partitions.md

 1. Install the new drives, reinstall proxmox, and restore the VMs from backups
 2. Migrate all of the VMs that already had virtual drives to the new local storage
 3. Create a local storage drive for truenas and add it to the existing boot mirror
-4. Delete the NFS share, and remove the SSDs from the truenas boot pool and reuse them for something else
+4. Delete the NFS share, remove the SSDs from the truenas boot pool, and reuse them for something else

-While doing step 1, the SD cards were temorarily included in the mirror I was creating.
-This meant that the size of the pool was limited to about 10gb per drive, when 100gb was available.
-When this happened, I had basically two options:
+While doing step 1, the SD cards were temporarily included in the mirror I was creating.
+This meant that the size of the pool was limited to about 10Gb per drive when 100Gb was available.
+When this happened, I had two options:

 1. Reinstall proxmox and set the size correctly
 2. Fix it